getyoursnackon/stemdiff/README.md

 a simple macos app to compare two folders of audio stems, helping identify differences in file names, counts, and sizes.

+## about

+stemdiff helps you compare two folders of audio stems to spot any differences. it's useful when:
+- checking if all stems were exported correctly
+- verifying if two versions of a project have the same stems
+- finding stems that might have changed size or name

+the app shows you:
+- which files exist in one folder but not the other
+- any size differences between matching files
+- files with different prefixes

 ## features

 - drag and drop folder selection